 As you might have seen when setting up your environment file, you need a CDN ID so let's see how to get it.
 You might have searched for it on the Spaces documentation, but sure enough, it isn't there.
 Wondering why?
 The reason is that, as mentioned previously, the Spaces API is designed to copy the S3 API which does not include a CDN.
 The CDN is part of the larger Digital Ocean API, so its documentation is included there and not in Spaces.

 Finally, before we get to how to retrieve it, you might wonder why we need a CDN ID in the first place if the connection between Spaces and the CDN is done automatically on upload.
 That last word is the keyword: on upload.
-When we upload a new file to our space, the CDN is refreshed automatically but when we update or delete this file, the action is performed in the Space but not reflected on the CDN.
-For that to happen, we have to purge the CDN cache for that file specifically, and only then our changes will be applied to our CDN.
-Achieving this is simple, though a delete request to the Digital Ocean API CDN endpoint is enough and that's why our delivery network's identifier is needed.
+When we upload a new file to our space, the CDN is refreshed automatically, but when we update or delete this file, the action is performed in the Space but is not reflected on the CDN.
+For that to happen, we have to purge the CDN cache for that file specifically, and only then will our changes be applied to our CDN.
+Achieving this is simple, though a delete request to the Digital Ocean API CDN endpoint is enough, and that's why our delivery network's identifier is needed.

 To get it, just perform a curl request to list your endpoints and grab the corresponding ID from the return array: